-- 4 Design, Development and Change Processes - 4.1 Design Review - a) Partners shall create a design after fully understanding the Company's requirements and those under laws, ordinances and regulations and perform a design review as required separately in the processes of design, manufacturing and evaluation testing. - b) It is desirable that the design review be carried out together with the Company's technology personnel. - c) Partners shall create and keep records of design reviews or design assessment to ensure that the state of actions for addressing remarks may be checked.
-The Company may request the submission of these records if necessary.
-(A list of points changed and DRBXX References 1 to 4 should be used as means of identifying and addressing risks.) - d) Partners shall submit assessment test results requested by the Company in relation to assessment tests of prototypes and other items to the Company.
-Where necessary, partners shall discuss the content of assessment tests with the Company.

-4.2 Maintenance of Reliability

-- a) Partners shall carry out necessary reliability tests based on a thorough understanding of the Company's requirements, or take similar actions to ensure the reliability of the products delivered.
+4 Design, Development and Change Processes

+4.1 Design Review

+a) Partners shall create a design after fully understanding the Company's requirements and those under laws, ordinances and regulations and perform a design review as required separately in the processes of design, manufacturing and evaluation testing.

+- b) It is desirable that the design review be carried out together with the Company's technology personnel. - c) Partners shall create and keep records of design reviews or design assessment to ensure that the state of actions for addressing remarks may be checked.
+The Company may request that these records be submitted to it as needed.
+(The tables of differences, tables of alterations, tables of changes and DRBXX should be used to identify and respond to risks).
+Reference 1-4 - d) Partners shall submit assessment test results requested by the Company in relation to assessment tests of prototypes and other items to the Company.
+Where necessary, partners shall discuss the content of assessment tests with the Company. - 4.2 Maintenance of Reliability - a) Partners shall carry out necessary reliability tests based on a thorough understanding of the Company's requirements, or take similar actions to ensure the reliability of the products delivered.
 It is desirable for partners to discuss the content and methods used in reliability tests with the Company.
 Upon a request from the Company, partners shall promptly submit test reports including standard criteria judged by the partner, and the basis for those criteria. - b) Partners shall carry out a reliability test of products delivered on a regular basis if it is requested by the Company.
-In the event of any abnormality, they shall immediately submit a written report to the Company. - c) Partners shall, as required, consider carrying out the reliability test mentioned above concerning a single component or several components incorporated into any product delivered.

-d) In the case of the nonconformity of any of the components or materials which the Company specified should be used, partners shall work to settle the issue jointly with the Company.
+In the event of any abnormality, they shall immediately submit a written report to the Company. - c) Partners shall, as required, consider carrying out the reliability test mentioned above concerning a single component or several components incorporated into any product delivered. - d) In the case of the nonconformity of any of the components or materials which the Company specified should be used, partners shall work to settle the issue jointly with the Company.